robertohuertasm/log-ingestor/README.md

 We should work on that algorithm to improve the stats processor in this regard.
 A possible approach would be to calculate the amount of time that has (virtually) passed when receiving the second log and create the events accordingly.
 For example, in our case, when receiving the log in time 20, we can know that 2 events should be triggered and we could process the logs and split them into two events.

 Aside from that, the stats processor doesn't ensure that the stats shown are ordered.
-Just to be clear, **the stats events will be shown in order** but the staticis of the logs are not.
+Just to be clear, **the stats events will be shown in order** but the statistics of the logs are not.
 For instance, when receiving a stat event, we will see the amount of hits that each section is receiving.
 It should be possible that you would see the amount of hits for section `/api` first (with 5 hits) and then the amount of hits for section `/api/user` (with 100 hits).
 This is just a nice to have as doesn't affect the correctness of the stats.